 David Lemkay, ON, Inducted 1983

-Recipient, Chuck Forster National President’s Award, Oct.
-1980, issued by the National Association of Antique Automobile Clubs of Canada Corporation.
-David was a tireless president and a very strong NAACC supporter.
+Recipient, Chuck Forster National President’s Award, 1978, issued by the National Association of Antique Automobile Clubs of Canada Corporation.
+David was responsible for publishing the Vintage Canada magazine and the National Adletter (using a typewriter, no less) He was a tireless president and a very strong NAACC supporter.

 Madeline (Forster) Fawcett, ON, Inducted 1983